 There are unusual shapes everywhere, from the glass around the camera to the fingerprint scanner (which is super awkward to use, by the way).
 Then there’s the fairly large lump on the side, complete with exposed copper, which is matched on the front for the stereo speakers.

 And yes, the iconic ROG logo on the back lights up with customisable Aura RBG lights.
 Sweet.

 What you can’t see here is the GameCool 3D vapour-chamber which helps cool the device.
-This along with a copper heat spreader (we don’t think this is what you can see on the back) means 47 percent improved CPU cooling efficiency, according to Asus.
+This along with a copper heat spreader means 47 percent improved CPU cooling efficiency, according to Asus.
 Those copper bits on the back aren't just for show either, they're air vents.

 If that’s not enough, the device comes with an AeroActive cooler in the box.
 This has a fan and clips onto the phone via the slightly ugly looking custom USB port on the side.